-Operational costs for rivers are forecast to increase by around 4.7% per year for the first 10 years, and 4.2% per year over 30 years.
+Operational costs for rivers are forecast to increase by around 4.7% per year for the first 10 years, and 3.3% per year over 30 years.
 These increases are mainly driven by high annual increases in depreciation - which is a consequence of the proposed capital expenditure programme.
-Direct cost increases average only around 2.75% per year over 10 years, and 3.2% over 30 years.
+Direct cost increases average only around 2.8% per year.